-- Code of Conduct which sets out a number of broader expectations and procedures that all entities in the Albemarle Group must comply with, including a prohibition on using child and forced labour, human trafficking or any other action that may adversely affect the labour or human rights of workers.
-All employees, officers and directors are expected to comply with this code and all suppliers, contractors, agents, distributors and any others acting on any Albemarle entity's behalf are expected to be familiar with it. - Human Rights Policy which sets out how the company ensures that its engagement and activities respect the human rights of its stakeholders, including through requiring compliance with wage and employment-related laws and prohibiting the use of forced labour, child labour and human trafficking.
+• Code of Conduct which sets out a number of broader expectations and procedures that all entities in the Albemarle Group must comply with, including a prohibition on using child and forced labour, human trafficking or any other action that may adversely affect the labour or human rights of workers

+(including any forms of modern slavery, unfair discrimination or inhumane treatment of workers).
+All employees, officers and directors are expected to comply with this code and all suppliers, contractors, agents, distributors and any others acting on any Albemarle entity's behalf are expected to be familiar with it.

+- Human Rights Policy which sets out the company's commitment to respect the human rights of its stakeholders, including through requiring compliance with wage and employment-related laws and prohibiting the use of forced labour, child labour and human trafficking.
 This policy includes requirements to: - take prompt steps to investigate and remediate any issues, including terminating supplier relationships where appropriate, if we identify credible information or indicators of human rights violations by suppliers; and - conduct due diligence as appropriate on Business Partners that present heightened risks of corruption or other compliance risks to ensure that we conduct business only with suitable and reputable Business Partners. - Global Labour Policy which sets out the Albemarle Group's labour related policy position, including minimum standards concerning employee engagement, compensation, development and management.
-This also reinforces Albemarle's position with respect to the prohibition of forced labour and child labour.

-Albemarle has a dedicated Investigation Policy and Investigation Procedure in place to govern how concerns under the above policies may be raised and incidents reported and investigated, including through the use of an Integrity Helpline.
+This also reinforces Albemarle's position with respect to the prohibition of forced labour and child labour. - Responsible Sourcing Policy which sets out Albemarle's commitment to the highest standards of social and environmental responsibility, conducting business ethically and in a manner consistent with our Core Values. - Albemarle has a dedicated Investigation Policy and Investigation Procedure in place to govern how concerns under the above policies may be raised and incidents reported and investigated, including through the use of an Integrity Helpline.
 The Integrity Helpline is a 24/7 service which provides a forum for our employees, contractors, employees of our vendors and other stakeholders to submit concerns or grievances confidentially and anonymously through an independent company.
-All concerns that are submitted through the helpline are passed on to the Global Ethics & Compliance team for review.
+All concerns that are submitted through the helpline are triaged by the Global Ethics & Compliance team for review.
 Alternatively, employees are able to submit concerns directly to the Global Ethics & Compliance team.